- 80-96 % Effective

 How effective is withdrawal?

-If withdrawal is used correctly, every time you have sex, it is 96% effective at preventing pregnancy.
-Given it can be difficult to withdraw the penis during sex and sperm may be in the pre-ejaculate (pre-cum), which is usually not felt when it leaves the penis, withdrawal might only be 80% effective.
+If withdrawal is used perfectly with the penis removed before ejaculation every time you have sex, it can be 96% effective at preventing pregnancy.
+Given it can be difficult to withdraw the penis during sex, withdrawal with real-life use is closer to 80% effective (typical use).